MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 - Remote collaborators must have a Dynamics 365 Remote Assist free trial or subscription and a Microsoft Teams [free trial or subscription](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
 Learn how to set up Dynamics 365 Remote Assist with [Teams desktop](../teams-pc-all.md) and [Teams mobile](../teams-mobile-all.md).

-## How it works
+## Call another Dynamics 365 Remote Assist mobile user

 1. Launch and sign in to Dynamics 365 Remote Assist on your iOS or Android phone or tablet.

-2. Search for the remote collaborator's name.
+1. Search for the remote collaborator's name.

     ![Screenshot of Dynamics 365 Remote Assist mobile, showing the contacts screen and highlighting the search icon.](./media/ram-to-ram-search-collaborator.jpg "Search")

-3. Select the remote collaborator's name, and then select **Launch Call**.
+1. Select the remote collaborator's name, and then select **Launch Call**.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/ram-to-ram-launch-call.jpg)

    > [!NOTE]
-   > If the remote collaborator is receiving the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
+   > If the remote collaborator is receiving the call on an iOS mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.

-4. If the remote collaborator answers the call on **Remote Assist mobile**, the technician's live video feed is shared to the remote collaborator's device screen.
+1. If the remote collaborator answers the call on **Remote Assist mobile**, the technician's live video feed is shared to the remote collaborator's device screen.

      |Technician|Remote collaborator|
      |------------------------------------------------|------------------------------------------------|
      |![Screenshot of the technician's mobile app call.](./media/technician-toolbar.jpg)|![Screenshot of the remote collaborator's mobile app call.](./media/remote-collaborator-toolbar.jpg)|

-5. If the remote collaborator wants to share their own environment, the remote collaborator can select the **More** button, and then select **Start sharing space and annotations**.
+1. If the remote collaborator wants to share their own environment, the remote collaborator can select the **More** button, and then select **Start sharing space and annotations**.

     ![Screenshot of switching environment on Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile calls.](./media/share-space-annotations.jpg)

-6. When the remote collaborator starts sharing their space, the technician can view the remote collaborator's space by selecting **Switch view**.
+1. When the remote collaborator starts sharing their space, the technician can view the remote collaborator's space by selecting **Switch view**.

     ![Screenshot showing notification that someone is sharing.](./media/ram-to-ram-switch-view.jpg "View others' space")

-7. Either call participant can place annotations directly in the shared environment (their own environment) or by selecting **Start annotating**.
+1. Either call participant can place annotations directly in the shared environment (their own environment) or by selecting **Start annotating**.

     > [!NOTE]
     > After the remote collaborator selects **Start annotating**, they can add mixed-reality annotations on a frozen frame of the shared environment.
 When they select the **Check mark** button, the annotation appears in the technician's shared environment.